mogbolahan/TensorFlow/README.md

 on each node, ammending the task index as described above
  # Note worker.py and cifar-10.py must be in the same directory

+ The non-distributed version of this implementation in a notebook environment is located here: https://colab.research.google.com/drive/1VOvmg7UkJxD6Z6BizEXXXzbTp1WPrRRe?usp=sharing